AI Agents in B2B Customer Support

 Implement human-in-loop quality control initially to prevent false information from reaching customers.
 Use AI confidence scores and conditional logic to determine when responses need human review versus when they can auto-send.

-Phase 2 (Weeks 5-12): Implement category-specific auto-send above confidence thresholds for proven categories (e.g., billing questions above 95% confidence auto-send, integration questions always require review).
-Monitor for quality degradation.
+- Phase 2: Implement category-specific auto-send above confidence thresholds for proven categories (e.g., billing questions above 95% confidence auto-send).

-Phase 3 (Week 13+): Expand automation to additional categories as confidence builds through production validation.
-Never achieve "full automation" - always maintain human review for complex, high-stakes, or low-confidence scenarios.
+- Phase 3: Expand automation to additional categories as confidence builds through production validation.

 Step 3: Embed in Existing Workflows First

 Prioritize platforms operating inside existing tools rather than requiring new dashboards.
-Organizations consistently report that workflow disruption kills adoption regardless of capability quality.
+Implementation options that minimize friction like:

-Step 4: Evaluate on Architecture, Not Accuracy Alone
+Step 4: Evaluate Vendors on Architecture, Not Accuracy Alone

 When evaluating platforms, ask diagnostic questions exposing architectural sophistication:

-Agent builder: "Can I build a custom reporting agent that analyzes historical case data for specific customers and generates QBR insights, or do I submit a feature request?
+- Agent builder: "Can I build a custom reporting agent?
+Is it built in code or no-code?
 Show me the builder interface."

-Confidence architecture: "Walk me through how confidence-based routing works.
-Can I configure category-specific thresholds - auto-send billing questions above 95%, always human-review integration questions regardless of confidence?"
+- Confidence architecture: "Walk me through how confidence-based routing works.
+Can I configure category-specific thresholds?"

 Why Inkeep's Agentic AI Platform Stands Out

 We built Inkeep because we kept seeing the same patterns in how support organizations evaluated AI platforms.
-And the same architectural gaps causing implementations to underdeliver.
+And the same architectural gaps cause implementations to underdeliver.

 These requirements weren't edge cases - they represented the core operational needs that previous AI generations couldn't address.
 So we architected Inkeep around solving them.